 My Child Is Being Charged In A Juvenile Sex Offense Case.
 Does It Matter Whether The Alleged Victim Is Of Legal Age Or Is Also A Minor?

 In most juvenile sex crime matters that I have handled over the past 25 years, the alleged victims have been under the age of 18.
-This, however, is not a requirement, since a juvenile could commit a sexual crime against someone who is over the age of 18.
+However, this is not a requirement since a juvenile could commit a sexual crime against someone over 18.